miyamok/epsilonproofchecker/README.md

 (P(eps x ~P(x)) -> P(eps x ~P(x))) -> P(eps x(P(x) -> P(eps x ~P(x)))) -> P(eps x ~P(x)) by C
 P(eps x(P(x) -> P(eps x ~P(x)))) -> P(eps x ~P(x)) by MP
 ```
+### Deduction theorem
+Deduction theorem claims that if <code>Γ, A ⊢ B</code> then <code>Γ ⊢ A -> B</code>.
+An interesting aspect of the proof of this theorem is that it actually tells us how to get a proof of <code>Γ ⊢ A -> B</code> from a proof of <code>Γ, A ⊢ B</code>.
+The epsilon proof checker has a feature of proof transformation, which implements the algorithm in the proof of deduction theorem.
 ## Usage of the epsilon proof checker
 The Glasgow Haskell Compiler is prerequisite.
-Get the source code and compile the code.
+Get the source code and compile the code in the following way.
 ```
 % cd epsilonproofcheker
 % ghc Main